Niece Waidhofer Flashes Plenty Of Skin In Ice Blue Lingerie

 "You make anything you wear look fabulous and stunning... and extremely alluring," a third fan chimed in.

-“Wow you the sexiest and most beautiful woman,” a fourth fan added with several emoji that included a kissing face and pink hearts.
+"Wow you the sexiest and most beautiful woman," a fourth fan added, with several emoji that included a kissing face and pink hearts.

-Earlier this week, Niece sent temperatures soaring when she uploaded a snap that saw her flaunting her curvaceous figure in an olive green bikini.
+Earlier this week, Niece sent temperatures soaring when she uploaded a snap that featured her flaunting her curvaceous figure in an olive green bikini.
 The number featured a silver collar ring that wrapped around her neck and skimpy bottoms.
-She faced the lens while posing on a deck that overlooked a river.
+She faced the camera while posing on a deck that overlooked a river.